Turning Tabular Foundation Models into Graph Foundation Models: Background

 \section{Background}

-\subsection{Graph Foundation Models for Node Classification}
+\subsection{Graph foundation models for node classification}

 Graph foundation models (GFMs) have recently gained significant attention in the field of graph machine learning.
 The main purpose of GFMs is to enable effective transfer of knowledge across different graph datasets.
 In other words, they aim to learn knowledge from a variety of graph tasks that can be successfully applied to other graphs.
 In this work, we primarily focus on node-level tasks such as node classification and node regression.
-While many GFMs are limited to text-attributed graphs (TAGs) \citep{GFT, UniGraph, OFA}, they are not truly general as graphs in many domains come with other feature types that are difficult to describe with text.
-Because of that, we specifically discuss methods that can be applied to graphs with arbitrary numerical and categorical node features which frequently appear in various real-world industrial applications.
+While many GFMs are limited to text-attributed graphs \citep{GFT, UniGraph, OFA}, graphs in many domains involve non-textual features.
+Therefore, we specifically discuss methods applicable to graphs with arbitrary numerical and categorical node features, which frequently appear in various real-world industrial applications.

 In the following sections, we review the key design choices and considerations in the development of GFMs.
 In particular, we focus on pretraining objectives and data, as well as how GFMs handle graph structure and node features.
-For further details, see the survey by \citet{GfmSurvey}.
+For further details, see the survey by \citet{wang2025graph}.